 Please note: As an Amazon Associate I earn from qualifying purchases made by clicking the links in my post.

-There are so many reasons why you'll love this cereal cookie recipe.
-Here are a few:
+There are so many reasons why you'll love this cereal cookies recipe.
+Here are a few this recipe is great:

-- it's a great way to use up leftover, half-eaten boxes of breakfast cereal to make the best cookie your family will love
+- it's a great way to use up leftover, half-eaten boxes of one of your favorite cereals to make the best chewy cookies your family will love

-- makes wonderful chewy cinnamon sugar cookies with crushed cereal on top for added texture and flavor
+- makes wonderful sugar cookies with a sweet cinnamon flavor and crushed cereal on top for added texture and flavor

 - Butter: I recommend using unsalted butter so you can control the level of salt in the recipe.
 Salted butters vary in the amount of salt contained in the butter, so using unsalted is ideal.
 Remove the butter from the fridge at least 30 minutes prior to baking to allow it to come to room temperature.
 The butter will incorporate more easily and evenly into the batter when it's soft rather than cold from the fridge